SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Andreea goes to her hometown after being a long time abroad.
+Andreea goes to her home town after being a long time abroad.

-When she comes home, she sees her grandmother\'s library and remembers her favorite book.
+When she comes home, she sees her grandmother\'s library and remembers her favourite book.

-Help Andreea by writing a program, in which Andreea enters the name of the **book** she\'s searching for (**string**), and the **capacity** of the library (**integer**).
+Help Andreea writing a program in which Andreea enters the name of the **book** she\'s searching for (**String**) and the **capacity** of the library (**integer**).

-**Until** Andreea finds her favorite book **or** there are more books to be checked, the program has to read a new name of the book, each on a separate line.
+**Until** Andreea finds her favourite book **or** doesn\'t check all books in the library, the program have to reads every time the name of the next book on a separate line.

 ## Input
-- The name of the book Andreea is searching for - string
+- First line of input is the name of the book Andreea's searching for - string
-- The capacity of the library - integer
+- Second line is the capacity of the library - integer
-- A new name of a book - string
+- On every nex line - name of book from library - string

 ## Output
 - If Andreea **does not** find the book, print **two** lines: